-We use various contracts and derivatives, including futures, forwards, options and swaps, to manage commodity price and financial market risks.
-The timing of the recognition of gains or losses on these economic hedges in accordance with GAAP does not always match up with the gains or losses on the items being hedged.
+We use various financial contracts and derivatives, including futures, forwards, options and swaps, to manage commodity price and financial market risks.
+The timing of the recognition of gains or losses on these economic hedges in accordance with accounting principles generally accepted in the United States does not always match up with the gains or losses on the commodities or assets being hedged.

 The difference in accounting can result in volatility in reported results, even though the expected profit margin may be essentially unchanged from the dates the transactions were consummated.